timofeymukha/openfoam_channel_les/README.md

 ## Directory structure

-- The folder `scripts` contains Python scripts that can be used to generate figures and compute quantities like spectra.
+- The folder `analysis_scripts` contains Python scripts that can be used to generate figures found in the paper, and compute quantities like spectra.
 - The folder `dns` contains a bash script for downloading the DNS data by Lee and Moser (2015).
+The paper also makes use of another DNS dataset for skewness and flatness, obtained by us through private communication with P. Schlatter and S.
+Toosi at FAU, Germany.
+As such, we are not at liberty to share it publically.

 ## Data for each case